 One problem is that the tree is drawn in such a way that it appears to be rooted within the flowering plants (tobacco and rice).
-Specifying the cyanobacterium Anacystis as the outgroup makes more sense:
+Specifying the cyanobacterium Anacystis as the outgroup makes more sense biologically:

-Note that the branches are not drawn proportional to the expected number of substitutions.
+The edge lengths are not proportional to the expected number of substitutions when using the showtrees command.
 To fix this, use the describetrees command rather than the simpler showtrees command:

 descr 1 / plot=phylogram;

 As with all PAUP* commands, it is usually not necessary to type the entire command name, only enough letters that PAUP* can determine unambiguously which command you want.
 Here, you typed descr instead of describetrees, and it worked just fine.

 You will be working with this tree for quite awhile.
 Resist the temptation to do heuristic searches with each model, as it will be important to compare the performance of all of the models on the same tree topology!
 To be safe, save this tree to a file named f81.tre using the savetrees command:

 savetrees file=f81.tre brlens;

 If you ever need to read this tree back in, use the gettrees command:

 Now get PAUP* to show you the maximum likelihood estimates for the parameters of the F81 model used in this analysis (the 1 here refers to tree 1 in memory):

 - What are the empirical base frequencies for this data set?